dukelec/cdstep/Readme.md

 ## Protocol

-MDRV-STEP is an open source stepper motor controller, it uses RS485 interface, the default baud rate is 115200 bps, the highest > 10 Mbps, the default address is 0xfe.
+CDSTEP is an open source stepper motor controller, it uses RS485 interface, the default baud rate is 115200 bps, the highest > 10 Mbps, the default address is 0xfe.

 The underlying protocol is CDBUS, and its frame format is
 `src, dst, len, [payload], crc_l, crc_h`

 It contains 3 bytes of header, data and last 2 bytes of CRC (same as ModBus CRC).
-For details of CDBUS protocol, please refer to: https://github.com/dukelec/cdbus_ip
+For details of CDBUS protocol, please refer to: https://cdbus.org

 The Payload part is the CDNET protocol and supports both CDNET L0 and L1 versions.
 For details of CDNET protocol, please refer to: https://github.com/dukelec/cdnet

 CDNET mainly refers to the concept of UDP in TCP/IP.
-For example, in the simplest CDNET L0 protocol, the format of sending a byte of data 0x00 from the default port of the host to port 1 of MDRV:
+For example, in the simplest CDNET L0 protocol, the format of sending a byte of data 0x00 from the default port of the host to port 1 of CDSTEP:

 `01 00`

 The first byte is the target port number, followed by the data.

-In the above example, the complete CDBUS protocol frame is (default host address is 0, MDRV is 0xfe):
+In the above example, the complete CDBUS protocol frame is (default host address is 0, CDSTEP is 0xfe):

 ```
 00 fe 02  01 00  crc_l crc_h